Warehouse fresh · 2026-07-02 08:24 UTC

 1 · Overview

 The forecast is produced by a hierarchical Bayesian generalised linear model fitted with Hamiltonian Monte Carlo (PyMC's NUTS sampler).
-It estimates each team's latent offensive and defensive strength using every regular-season and postseason game from 2022 to date, then projects the remainder of the 2026 regular season via Monte Carlo simulation of the posterior.
+It estimates each team's latent offensive and defensive strength, each starting pitcher's quality as a random effect on opponent run-rate, and a per-venue park factor capturing each ballpark's run-environment, using every regular-season and postseason game from 2022 to date, then projects the remainder of the 2026 regular season via Monte Carlo simulation of the posterior.

 We chose a Bayesian framework for three reasons: posterior credible intervals quantify what we don't know; partial pooling keeps early-season ratings honest when a team has only played a dozen games; and posterior draws plug straight into a forward simulation, so the league standings we show are calibrated, uncertainty-aware projections rather than point estimates.